pyne/pyne/docs/pyapi/spatialsolver.rst

 ==================================================
 Spatialsolver is a pyne module that contains seven neutron transport equation solvers.
 Each solver is its own unique nodal method.
 The solvers included in this module are listed below.
-The theory and methodology behind each can be found in the pyne theory doccumentation.
+The theory and methodology behind each can be found in the pyne theory documentation.

  #. **AHOTN-LN**: Arbitrarily higher order transport method of the nodal type linear-nodal method
  #. **AHOTN-LL**:  Arbitrarily higher order transport method of the nodal type linear-linear method